How to Choose Four-Wheeler Batteries

 Voltage: The Foundation of Your Electrical System

-Tips: If your ATV manual specifies 12V, stay with 12V.
-A mismatched voltage risks damaging sensitive electronics.
+Tips: If the manual calls for 12V, stick with 12V.
+Using the wrong voltage can damage sensitive electronics.

 Capacity (Amp-Hours, Ah): How Long the Battery Can Deliver Power

-Capacity tells you how much stored energy the battery can provide over time.
+Ah rating tells you how much energy the battery can supply over a period of time.

-- Better support for winches, sound systems, or work tools.
+- Better support for winches, sound systems, or work equipment.

 Cold Cranking Amps (CCA): Reliable Starts in Cold Weather

-Cold cranking amps (CCA) measure how much current a battery can deliver in cold climates.
+Cold cranking amps (CCA) indicates how much current the battery can deliver when temperatures are low.

 Reserve Capacity (RC): Backup Power for Emergencies

-Reserve Capacity measures how long the battery can power essential systems if the charging system fails.
+Reserve Capacity refers to how long the battery can keep essential systems running if the charging system stops working.

 Dimensions and Terminal Type: Ensuring a Perfect Fit